Aggravated Assault Charges in Morris County NJ

 (10) Knowingly points, displays or uses an imitation firearm, as defined in subsection f. of N.J.S.2C:39-1, at or in the direction of a law enforcement officer with the purpose to intimidate, threaten or attempt to put the officer in fear of bodily injury or for any unlawful purpose.

-Penalties for Aggravated Assault in New Jersey
+What is the Penalty for Aggravated Assault in New Jersey?

 Aggravated assault is an indictable criminal offense in NJ.
 There many types of conduct which constitute aggravated assault in NJ.
 Aggravated assault can be a crime of the second, third, or fourth degree, depending on a number of factors: